 - 5.14.1.
 Each of the SPVs operates under a BOT or DBFOT based concession agreement with the relevant regulatory authorities.
 Government authorities in India typically award highway infrastructure development projects under BOT concessions, which are characterized by three distinct phases: - a.
-Build: upon successfully securing a project concession through a competitive bid, a concessionaire secures financing for, and completes construction, of a road: - Operate: during the agreed concession period, the concessionaire operates, manages and maintains the road at its own expense and earns revenues by collecting tolls from vehicles using the road or annuity payments from the Concessioning Authority; and - c.
+Build: upon successfully securing a project concession through a competitive bid, a concessionaire secures financing for, and completes construction, of a road; - b.
+Operate: during the agreed concession period, the concessionaire operates, manages and maintains the road at its own expense and earns revenues by collecting tolls from vehicles using the road or annuity payments from the Concessioning Authority; and - c.
 Transfer: at the end of the agreed concession period, the ownership of the road (rights over the road under the concession), the obligation to maintain the road and the right to collect tolls from the vehicles using the road revert to the government entity that granted the concession. - d.
 A DBFOT project involves, in addition to the activities required under a BOT project, the provision of engineering and design for such project. - 5.14.2.
 Currently, each of the SPVs are completed and are revenue generating.
-The revenue of the Toll SPVs is based on tenure, annuity payments, traffic volumes, operations, macro-economic factors like GDP growth, WPI, and other factors that are unique to each of the Toll SPVs.
-The revenue of the Annuity SPVs is mainly derived from the annuity payments (annuity fees).
-The annuity payments are typically pre-determined with the relevant government authority and cannot be modified to reflect prevailing circumstances.
+The revenue of the Toll SPVs is based on tenure, tariff rates, traffic volumes, operations, macro-economic factors like GDP growth, WPI, and other factors that are unique to each of the Toll SPVs.
 The Toll SPVs derive almost all of their revenue from their toll-road operations (toll collections) over the operation period.
 Traffic plying through the toll roads is primarily dependent on sustained economic development in the regions that they operate in and government policies relating to infrastructure development.
 The Toll SPVs are substantially dependent on the accuracy of their respective traffic volume forecasts.
-The rights in relation to the underlying assets of all the SPVs shall be transferred after the expiry of the Concession Period.
-Accordingly, since all the SPVs are generating income based on pre-determined agreements / mechanism and since the Investment Manager has provided me with the financial projections of the SPVs for the balance tenor of the concession agreements, DCF Method under the income approach has been considered as the appropriate method for the present valuation exercise.
+The rights in relation to the underlying assets of all the SPVs shall be transferred after the expiry of the Concession Period. - 5.14.3.
+The revenue of the Annuity SPVs is mainly derived from the annuity payments (annuity fees). - 5.14.4.
+The annuity fees are typically pre-determined with the relevant government authority (NHAI in this case) and cannot be modified to reflect prevailing circumstances.
+Interest on balance annuity payments are linked to bank rate, which is changed by RBI based on prevailing market conditions.
+The rights in relation to the underlying assets of the SPVs shall be transferred after the expiry of the Concession Period.
+Accordingly, since the SPVs are generating income based on pre-determined agreements / mechanism and since the Investment Manager has provided me with the financial projections of the SPVs for the balance tenor of the concession agreements, DCF Method under the income approach has been considered as the appropriate method for the present valuation exercise.